MarsMDK/SIBERIA/docs/source/index.rst

-siberia: SIgned BEnchmarks foR tIme series Analysis
+SIBERIA: SIgned BEnchmarks foR tIme series Analysis
 ===================================================

-siberia is a Python3 package for rigorous **signed time-series network analysis**.
+SIBERIA is a Python3 package for rigorous **signed time-series network analysis**.
 It provides **maximum-entropy null models** and validation methods to identify statistically significant patterns of co-fluctuations in time series data.

-Siberia provides solvers for the binary models bSRGM and bSCM.
+SIBERIA provides solvers for the binary models bSRGM and bSCM.
 These models enable researchers to distinguish meaningful signals from noise, build signed adjacency matrices, and explore the structure of time-series-derived networks.